heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/README.md

 ### What did you do and learn?

-In this chapter, you have learned how to read and write data from and to different sources and sinks of data using different types of streams, more specifically binary and text data.
+In this course, you have learned how to read and write data from and to different sources and sinks of data using different types of streams, more specifically binary and text data.